RasmusTr/Pacman-Programming-/README.md

-# University Assignment: Modular Ghost Game
+# University Assignment: Pacman -- Modular Ghost Game

 This project was developed as part of a university assignment.
 The task was to create a game that follows specific **framework guidelines**, which intentionally constrain the game dynamics.
 The project was completed within one month.